rorm-orm/docs/docs/dorm/getting_started.md

 }
 ```

+1.	imports common things needed in this modeling module.
+Should not be used
+	outside of `module models;` because it adds quite a lot of stuff to the
+	global namespace, which might not be useful elsewhere.

+2.	`mixin RegisterModels` makes it so the models defined in this module can be
+	exported to the internal JSON representation (`.models.json`) that is used
+	by `rorm-cli` / `dub run dorm` to automatically create migration files that
+	can be used to initialize the DB.

+	Note that this only does something if the `dorm:build-models` dependency is
+	added to the active compilation.

+	For more infos see [Exporting Models](#exporting-models)

 This will then later automatically be used by the auto-migrator to create actual SQL tables and handle application upgrades for users automatically.
 Some types, for example strings, have mandatory annotations like `@maxLength`.
 See [Model Declaration](model_declaration.md) for further details.

 All Models in DORM should be put into a single file, commonly called `models.d`.
 This file should be put directly inside inside the source root folder of the project for applications.
 Libraries defining models for applications should make their models `abstract` classes when intended to make them extensible or define `mixin templates` to use them as-is when requested by the application developer.